Our Talk With Meir Statman

 For what it’s worth, we are always saying that shame on us if we are enablers.

-We hope that clients pay us for opinions and we ought to share our thoughts even when we know that they might not like it.
+We hope that clients pay us for opinions and we ought to share our thoughts, even when we know that they might not agree.

 As long as someone is paying us, we should try to be as transparent as possible about the pros, cons, and probabilities, and let the chips fall where they may.

 You are absolutely right.

 We’ve been talking about returns but many say that ESG funds have lower risk profiles than broad based index funds.

 Perhaps, but ESG is not the best way to reduce risk.

 Moreover, risk is not in the volatility of your portfolio.
 Risk is in failure to reach your aspirations or goals.

 You do well by your clients by helping them reach their aspirations or goals.

 Has ESG lost its way?